staciea/synt-cms-template/README.md

 Template with cms adjusted structure, based on [front-end-scaffold](https://github.com/orlovmax/front-end-scaffold), with common used technologies and tools.

-Please note, this README relates to Grunt template that placed in `master` folder, if you want to use Gulp template  - you can find it in `gulp` branch of this repository.
+Please note, this README relates to Grunt template that placed in `master` branch, if you want to use Gulp template  - you can find it in `gulp` branch of this repository.

 ## Contents
 * [Folder structure](#folder-and-file-structure)